Last updated: June 17, 2026

 Other help that can protect your child care plan

-Child care is only one piece of a monthly budget.
-If you are short on food, diapers, gas, rent, or utilities, the child care plan can fall apart fast.
-Try these related help paths while your child care application is moving.
+Child care is only one part of keeping work, school, and housing stable.
+If you are short on food, diapers, gas, rent, or utilities, your child care plan can fall apart even after approval.
+Work on related needs at the same time.

-- For utility shutoff or heating help, use utility assistance.
+- For utility shutoff or heating help, see LIHEAP help.

-- For buses, gas, and appointment rides, see transportation help.
+- For buses, gas, and appointment rides, use transportation help.

 If your application is delayed, denied, or not enough

 If you have not heard back, call 844-626-8687 and ask what is missing.
-Write down the date, time, worker name if given, and what they said.
+Write down the date, time, worker name if available, and what they said.
 If you sent documents, ask whether they were received and readable.
+If the provider is waiting too, ask what the provider still needs to submit.

 Backup options if WCCC does not solve it

-Not every family will qualify for WCCC, and not every approved family can find a provider right away.
-If you hit a wall, try several backup paths at the same time.
+Not every family qualifies for WCCC, and not every approved family can find a provider right away.
+Try several backup paths at the same time:

 - Ask Child Care Aware for providers that accept subsidy and have openings.

-- Ask your school, training program, or college if it has student-parent child care help.
+- Ask your college, training program, or employer about student-parent or employee child care support.

 - Call 2-1-1 and ask for child care scholarships, diapers, transportation, and emergency rent help.